Learn to build this simple tongue and groove DIY headboard. Great project to update a bedroom.

 This post may contain affiliate links.
 Please read our full disclosure policy.

-Ray picked up the tongue and groove 6 inch wide pine boards from the home improvement store.
+We purchased classic wood tongue and groove 6 inch wide pine boards from the home improvement store.
+The same boards we used on the plank wall for our kitchen.
 Depending on how tall you want your headboard you will need a different amount of boards.
 We have a king size bed so we needed to buy the 6 foot long boards.
 Our headboard fit between the windows so we used the framing as our start and stop line.

 The most important 2 things about adding wood panel boards is to nail them into a stud and make sure they are level.
 If you get the very first board level you are good to go after that.